tri170391/webRTC-test/INSTRUCTIONS.md

 - then he connects to every peers using the first peer as a signaling channel.

 How many peer connection can be opened on a single computer ?

-## Notes:
-The amount of lines of code required by this test is small, although there might be interesting edge-cases to deal with. the quality must be your main concern when answering this test : the code must be production-ready.